ashten28/my_datascience/sentiment_analysis_animal_crossing/README.md

 ```

 We could do a lot more on explatory analysis, but my skills are still at
 its infancy (especially text mining).
-Hence, I think we have enough to
+Hence, I think we have just enough
-move on to modeling.
+to move on to modeling.

 ## Modeling

 First, we will set a seed for reproducibilty.

 Then we will split the reviews into a train set and test set using
 stratified sampling.
-We use stratified sampling so that we have balanced
+We use stratified sampling so that we have a
-proportion of good and bad ratings in both data sets.
+balanced proportion of good and bad ratings in both data sets.

 ``` r
 set.seed(123)